Ericsson/ecaudit/SECURITY.md

 ## Reporting a Vulnerability

-If you find a vulnerability in ecaduit, please report it as a security vulnerability on GitHub https://github.com/Ericsson/ecaudit/security/advisories/new
+If you find a vulnerability in ecaudit, please report it as a security vulnerability on GitHub https://github.com/Ericsson/ecaudit/security/advisories/new